-Note: Supported on the PT-RQ50K, PT-RCQ10 Series, and PT-MZ16K Series.
+Note: Please refer to the Web Manual for supported models.
 Android interface shown.
 In some countries, projector activation is required to use NFC function.
 Please click here for a list of countries where an optional ET-NUK10 Upgrade Kit can be obtained to enable NFC function.
 For more information, please visit PASS.
 If NFC function is disabled, the app’s NFC screen is displayed, but reading/writing data is not possible.
 Requires iPhone 7 or later and iOS 11 or later.
-Writing capability is not supported on iOS devices.
+Also, iOS 13 or later is required to write the projector setting information.
 Supported NFC-ready Android devices must have NFC enabled before using NFC function.

 NFC Function Read/Write Information List

 |LIGHT 1 RUNTIME / LIGHT 2 RUNTIME||R|

 |(Crestron Connected Control System) IP ADDRESS||R/W|

 * Last error code is not writable, but the error log can be cleared.
 See app instructions for more information.

 Auto Focus Function